 What Types of Investments Does Percent Offer?

 Percent specializes in private credit investments, which are an alternative investment.
-Our marketplace provides retail accredited and institutional investors with opportunities across three main sub-asset classes: asset-backed financing, corporate loans, and limited partner investing.
+Our marketplace provides retail accredited and institutional investors with opportunities across three main sub-asset classes: asset-based securities, corporate loans, and limited partner investing.

 In the last few years, we have seen stock and bond market performance become increasingly correlated, causing investors to search for more diversified investments.
 Alternative investments are often broached as an option, since they offer the potential for enhanced return and are generally less correlated to traditional assets.
 Within alternatives, private credit assets – like those offered on Percent – offer higher yields that exceed treasury benchmark rates, recurring income distributions, and shorter-dated investment timeframes.